bneedhamia/LunarClock/README.md

 The current Sketch requires an Arduino Mega, a Sparkfun Transmogrishield, a Sparkfun CC3000 WiFi Shield, and an AdaFruit 28BYJ-48 12V.
 Details are in the code.

 NOTE: This is a work in progress.
-I'm currently developing it.
-Actually, it's sort of stalled, awaiting inspiration.
-I definitely need to replace the Arduino boards with a single ESP8266-based board.
+I'm in the process of porting the project to a Sparkfun ESP8266 Thing Dev board.

+State: In the midst of porting the code to an ESP8266 Thing Dev board: it reads HM Almanac page to get the current age of the moon in days and percent of its face that is illuminated;
-State: it turns an AdaFruit 28BYJ-48 12V stepper motor in half-step mode;
+it used to turn an AdaFruit 28BYJ-48 12V stepper motor in half-step mode;
-it reads HM Almanac page to read the date/time (UTC), the current age of the moon in days, and percent of its face that is illuminated; the state machine to run the whole thing is defined and partially implemented.
-The code to position the wheel based on the opto-interrupter is in place, and is awaiting the mechanical design.
+; the state machine to run the whole thing is defined and partially implemented.
+The code to position the wheel based on the opto-interrupter is in place, and is awaiting the mechanical design and the circuit port to ESP8266 Thing Dev board.

-Next steps: start sketching the rest of the to-be-laser-cut mechanical parts;
+Next steps: Complete the port to ESP8266; start sketching the rest of the to-be-laser-cut mechanical parts;
 finish writing the state machine code, to retry wifi failures and query the site once every day.

 ## Files